mrkshm/django-ninja-api-starter/docs/api-routes.md

 - Ordering and primary live on the relation (`PolymorphicImageRelation`) so the same image can have different positions/primary status per object.
 - Database guarantees at most one primary per object via a partial unique constraint.
+- Primary can be set in two ways:
+  - By reorder: the first in the provided list becomes primary.
+  - Directly via `set_cover` / removed via `unset_cover` without changing order.
 - Index on `(content_type, object_id, order)` for efficient ordered reads.

 ---